Traveling with your dogs doesn’t have to be problematic if you’re prepared. Here are 5 top tips to help make traveling

 Dogs can travel by all modes of transportation that people can, but you may have to take special considerations.
 If you’re traveling via public transportation, you will need to pay special attention to their guidelines to make sure your pet is allowed on board.

-Read on for some top tips of traveling with your dogs for both maximum comfort and safety and how you can save money while traveling.
+Read on for some top tips for traveling with your dogs for both maximum comfort and safety and how you can save money while traveling.

 Buckle Up for Safety

 When you travel with your dog in the car, it can be pretty tempting to just let him or her sit in the trunk without a seatbelt.
 While some owners practice this habit, it is incredibly unsafe.
-Consider to install a car GPS tracker to keep you and your dog safe when you travel with your dog on the road.
+Consider installing a car GPS tracker to keep you and your dog safe when you travel with your dog on the road.
 Keep your breed and size in mind when choosing a leash for dogs.

 If you got into a car accident, your dog would go tumbling backward or forwards, and this means you risk serious injury or even death.